-- 1. Business Services closely monitors the 2016-17 budget performance to identify areas of potential savings as well as any areas of potential cost pressures to the Board.
-There were small variances across most expenditure categories based on the 6 months' performance at February 28, 2017 as outlined in Appendix A & B (attached).
+1. Business Services closely monitors the 2016-17 budget performance to identify areas of potential savings as well as any areas of potential cost pressures to the Board.
+There were small variances across most expenditure categories based on the 7 months' performance at March 31, 2017 as outlined in Appendix A & B (attached).
 Most classroom expenditures occur over a 10-month period while administrative and facilities expenditures are more likely to follow a 12-month model.
-There are many factors that affect monthly expenditures, but as a rule and as a simple starting point, classroom expenditures are generally 60% spent (6/10) and expenditures associated with administration and facilities are usually 50% spent (6/12) in February. - 2.
+There are many factors that affect monthly expenditures, but as a rule and as a simple starting point, classroom expenditures are generally 70% spent (7/10) and expenditures associated with administration and facilities are usually 58.3% spent (7/12) in March.

 Enrolment remains the key driver for generating Grants for Student Needs (GSNs).
 The GSNs for the Revised Budget Estimates are calculated using a weighted average of enrolment projections for two count dates, actual enrolment on October 31st 2016 and projected enrolment for March 31st 2017.
 A table of enrolment trends is as follows:

 ADE ADE ADE

-Average Daily Enrolment (ADE) Pupils of the Board 2015-16 Actual 2016-17 Budget Estimates 2016-17 Revised Estimates
+Average Daily Enrolment (ADE) 2015-16 Actual 2016-17 Budget 2016-17 Revised

-CO 121
+Pupils of the Board Estimates Estimates

 ELEMENTARY 60,434 60,919 61,181

 SECONDARY 29,827 29,810 29,547

 TOTAL 90,261 90,729 90,728